 - It has been suggested that the number of water snails, clams, filamentous algae and macrophytes have declined in the Brisbane River in recent years, due to the flushing effects of water releases, and that cyanobacteria now dominate the microflora because of high nutrient levels from fertiliser runoff (TAPSF n.d.).
 These changes have reduced food and breeding habitat for Lungfish.
 Runoff from cotton cultivation, citrus crops and cane production is also a potential problem in the Burnett River (Tucker et al. 1999).
 Water quality in the Mary River in the vicinity of Gympie is affected by discharge from a sewerage treatment plant, which increases nutrients and decreases oxygen in the water.
 Meatworks effluent, pesticide and herbicide runoff also affect the river bank and water quality in sections of the Mary River (EPA 2001).

 Lungfish in the Burnett River, the Mary River and the Brisbane River have low genetic diversity, probably because of past population bottlenecks combined with the long generation time and low juvenile survival.
-This could exacerbate the effects of other threats, so it is important not to hinder gene flow between impoundments (Frentiu et al. 2001).
+This could exacerbate the effects of other threats, so it has been noted that further hindering gene flow between impoundments is likely to have substantial affects on the species (Frentiu et al. 2001).

 - Water releases from weirs and dams should be gradual and carefully timed, and macrophyte abundance monitored.